Ongoing research projects

 In this multicenter study we evaluate the effects of physical exercise on high or low/moderate intensity in persons undergoing adjuvant cancer treatment, i.e. chemotherapy, radiation and antihormone treatment.
 Main outcomes are cancer-related fatigue and quality of life, and we perform long-term follow-up on recurrence and survival.
 In addition, we evaluate the effect of behaviour change support (extra coaching) on performed exercise.
 Physiological mechanisms are investigated to increase our knowledge about what mediates the effect of exercise on cancer-related fatigue.
 Health economic evaluations are also performed.

 The project is a collaboration between three universities in Sweden: Uppsala, Lund and Linköping, universities of Agder and Bergen in Norway, University of Copenhagen in Denmark, The Netherlands Cancer Institute and VU University Medical Centre vid University of Amsterdam, and University of Leeds, United Kingdom.
-Read more about PI Professor Karin Nordin.
-Read more about project coordinator Associate Professor Ingrid Demmelmaier
+For more information please contact PI Professor Karin Nordin.
+For more information plese contact project coordinator Associate Professor Ingrid Demmelmaier

 Physical activity and nutrition for patients undergoing stem cell transplantation